 Why are cruises cheaper than hotels?

-Depends on how you look at it.
+Depends on how you look at it and what cruise line you’re planning to sail with.
 We consider them mostly all-inclusive.
 While every cruise line differs, cruises provide food, some beverages, and entertainment.
 Other things like specialty dining, alcoholic drinks, the spa, and other extracurricular activities may require you to pay extra.

 Read more: What is included in a Cruise?